tsa-dom/tsa-dom/README.md

 ## Hi!
 I'm Tapio,

 an enthusiastic Computer Science student from the University of Helsinki, who is always looking for new challenges and opportunities.
-I am particularly interested in agile software development, problem solving and customer satisfaction.
+I am particularly interested in agile software development, problem-solving, and customer satisfaction.

 <hr></hr>